-Graves’ disease was originally known as “exophthalmic goiter” but is now named after Sir Robert Graves, an Irish doctor who first described the condition in 1835.
+Graves’ disease takes its name from Sir Robert Graves, an Irish doctor who first described the condition around 150 years ago.

-The overproduction of thyroid hormones can have a variety of effects on the body.
+The overproduction of thyroid hormones can have various effects on the body.

 - hand tremors